oscarfco/Pneumonia-Detector/README.md

 Detecting instances of Pneumonia using Deep Learning &amp; Computer Vision

 This project was for Stanford's CS229: Machine Learning.
-See the paper for the overall write up for this project.
+See the final_writeup for the overall write up for this project.